This month we’re collaborating with the Royal Society as they bid to discover The Next Big Thing!

 - Punk Science the Gameshow – Tickets are limited and cost £5 per person, available from any ticket desk.
 Pre-book to gain VIP entry to the museum.

 - Red mill engine demonstration

-- Gallery tour of Challenge of Materials – Suitable for deaf and hearing visitors.
+- Tour of Information Age - Suitable for deaf and hearing visitors

 In collaboration with